-Our family has a Halloween party every year, and I'd like to share with you a few of the fun things we've done over the years.
-I've included how to play the Capture the Witch Game, Eyeball Race, and Mummy Wrap Race.
-Plus, ideas for a Costume Contest and an easy Jack-O-Lantern Face Craft.
-We always end the night by watching a favorite Halloween movie!
-I hope these ideas will help you to plan a fun party.
+Every year, our family has a Halloween party, and it's always a spooky blast.
+I'd like to share with you a few of the fun things we've done over the years.
+I've included instructions on how to play a few of our favorite games including capture the witch, eyeball racing, and mummy-wrap racing.
+Also included are costume contest tips and an easy jack-o-lantern crafting activity.
+We always end the night by watching one of our favorite Halloween movies!
+I hope these ideas help you plan a spooktastic party for your family and friends.

 - Eyeball Race

 - Mummy-Wrapping Race